sanyal06/aws-labs-1/SAA-Lab01.md

 We now have created EC2 instances across public and private subnet.
 We would now verify whether our network configuration is working as desired.

-Let us try to SSH to the MyWebServer.
+Let us try to SSH to the MyWebAppServer.

-* Select the MyWebServer in the dashboard and click on 'Connect'
+* Select the MyWebAppServer in the dashboard and click on 'Connect'
 * Select the second option that says: EC2 Instance Connect (browser-based SSH connection)
 * Ensure the user name is 'ec2-user' and click on connect.